 ...London-based freelance audio producer whose work has been broadcast on BBC Radio 4, 1, 1Xtra, 2, and World Service, CBC, KALW, and Sveriges Radio.

 I work on BBC Radio 4’s award-winning show Short Cuts (produced by Eleanor McDowall of Falling Tree Productions) and am a regular producer on the BBC World Service’s history discussion programme The Forum.
-I’ve also been a producer on the BBC World Service’s Outlook programme covering extraordinary personal stories and made long form documentaries for BBC Radio on the Etymology of Entomology, the assisted dying debate, and a three part series on the piano in modern life.
+I’ve also been a producer on the BBC World Service’s Outlook programme covering extraordinary personal stories and made long form documentaries for BBC Radio on the Etymology of Entomology, how the landscape of Bristol shapes the music produced there, and a three part series on the piano in modern life.

-I'm based in London, but have a habit of taking myself off on solo cycling tours with my tent, my recording equipment and my bike.
+I'm based in London, but often go off on solo cycling tours with my tent and recording equipment.
 Wherever I am, I'm on email and always looking for exciting new projects to get involved in so please get in touch.